SinfulHymn/Atheletes-Activity/README.md

 </div>

 # Goal and what this tries to achieve
 - Athelets today do not have a centralized site to view their Atheletic activities from runs, cycling and swimming.
-Today Atheletes depend on their phone to view their activities, that are tracked by a plethora of activity tracking apps such as Strava, Nike - Run Club, Asics - RunKeeper, UnderArmor - Map my Run, AllTrails, ect.
+Today Atheletes depend on their phone to view their activities, that are tracked by a plethora of activity-tracking apps such as Strava, Nike - Run Club, Asics - RunKeeper, UnderArmor - Map my Run, AllTrails, ect.

 - The goal of this page is to gather data from all activity trackers and compile all the information into one webpage.
 Information from Strava, Nike - Run Club, Asics - RunKeeper, UnderArmor - Map my Run, AllTrails, ect.